 Pour the filling into the cooled shell and refrigerate, covered with aluminum foil, until firm, about 1 hour.

-To make the meringue, combine egg whites, remaining 3/4 cup sugar, and remaining 1/4 teaspoon salt in a heat-proof bowl.
+To make the meringue, combine egg whites, sugar, and salt in a heat-proof bowl.
 Set over a pan of simmering water; beat until warm and sugar is dissolved.
 Remove bowl from heat; whip into stiff peaks.

 Spread the meringue over pie so that it touches crust all around.
 Broil until brown, about 2 minutes, watching constantly.
 Serve at room temperature.